timomeh/stream-deck-upcoming-events/README.md

 ### Behavior

 - Checks for upcoming events every 30 seconds.
-- When an event is about to start, it shows the start time and title of the event on the button.
-Clicking the button will open the first link in the event's description, which is often a link to a meeting.
+- When an event is about to start, it shows the start time and title of the event on the key.
+Clicking the key will open the first link in the event's description, which is often a link to a meeting.
 - When no event is about to start, it shows a static image, which you can override.
-Clicking the button will re-check upcoming events.
+Clicking the key will re-check upcoming events.

 ### Screenshots